Seminole County Assault and Battery Attorney

 If charged as a 3rd degree felony, penalties can include:

-Our Seminole criminal defense attorneys have 25 years of combined legal experience and have received recognition from Martindale-Hubbell and The National Trial lawyers.
+Our Seminole assault and battery attorneys have over 30 years of combined legal experience and have received recognition from Martindale-Hubbell and The National Trial lawyers.
 Because we understand that emergencies pertaining your case can arise at any moment, our firm offers 24/7 service.
 With us on your side, you can be confident that your rights and interested are in good hands.

 Contact The Law Office of David A. Webster, P.A. today to schedule your free consultation.